North Geelong Warriors FC: Women's soccer

 North Geelong Warriors won the 2013 Women's State League 2 North-West championship, beating Keilor Park SC to the title by one point and earning promotion to State League 1.
 In 2015, North Geelong Warriors placed third in the Women's State League 1, the second tier of women's soccer in Victoria.

 The following season, the Women's National Premier Leagues Victoria was introduced and Geelong side Galaxy United FC was named as an inaugural participant.
 Becoming the new highest-ranked club in the region for women's soccer, many of North Geelong's players departed for the new entity and the women's team was disbanded after a sustained period of success, with the side containing former W-League and Victorian Women's Premier League players in recent years, highlighted by Laura Spiranovic.

 In 2019, North Geelong relaunched senior women's soccer at the club, entering two senior sides into the local Geelong competition, one in Division 1 and one in Division 2.
 Further, the 2019 season marked the first time in the club's history that the Warriors had over 100 registered female participants.

 Following 2020, where there was no football season due to the COVID-19 pandemic, North Geelong Women rejoined the State Leagues, competing in Women's State League 3 West in 2021.
 The season was cancelled after 12 games, also due to the pandemic.
 After 12 games, North Geelong had a perfect record of 12 wins, with 68 goals scored and just 1 conceded.
 Due to the disruption caused by the pandemic, the Victorian Women's State Leagues were restructured for 2022, and North Geelong were granted a place in Women's State League 1 North-West, the third tier of women's football in Victoria.
-Not to be deterred by its rapid ascent, North Geelong managed a fifth place finish in the 10-team league in 2022.
+Not to be deterred by its rapid ascent, North Geelong managed a fifth-place finish in the 10-team league in 2022.
 After the conclusion of the league season, North Geelong went on to win the 2022 Australian-Croatian Soccer Tournament women's division.

+In 2023, the Warriors finished third in the Women's State League 1 North-West competition, followed by a fourth-place finish in 2024.
+Following the conclusion of the 2024 league season, North Geelong once again won the Australian-Croatian Soccer Tournament Women's Division 1, which was hosted by St Albans Dinamo SC.